AnyBody/anybody-tutorial/A_Getting_started/lesson2.rst

 If you scroll down, you'll see that the contents of left-hand side folder are set to be equal to those from the Right folder, in order to create a symmetric posture.

-**This is an important feature of the AnyScript language: Instead of numbers, you can create references to other variables and mathematical expressions wherever necessary.**
+**This is an important feature of the AnyScript language: Instead of numbers, you can create references to other variables or write mathematical expressions wherever necessary.**

 To create a non-symmetric posture, simply replace some of the variable references in the Left folder with numbers of your choice.